 - Refrigerate the jelly once the seal is broken.

-These are the simple yet delicious jalapeno recipes you may try.
+These are the many ways to store jalapenos and use them in recipes.
 But can you consume them every day?
-Some believe jalapenos may also cause adverse effects.
+Some believe it may also cause adverse effects.
+Jalapeno health benefits might not outweigh the following side effects.
 We will discover more in the next section.

 Side Effects Of Jalapeno